wahani/aoos/README.md

 ### retList + Inheritance:

-You can inherit methods and fields from a super class, or rather an instance, because there is no *formal* calls definition.
+You can inherit methods and fields from a super class, or rather an instance, because there is no *formal* class definition.
 Methods and fields can be replaced in the child, all member from the parent are also available for the methods of the child.